 - Institute of American Indian and Alaska Native Culture

-Duty Requirements.
 While in the program, you must wear your Coast Guard uniform at least one day per week while attending college classes.
-You must maintain Coast Guard weight, fitness and grooming standards.
-Additionally, you must be enrolled for a minimum of 12 credit hours, attend all scheduled classes and work a minimum of three hours per week for the local Coast Guard Recruiter (performing any and all duties he/she assigns you to do).
+You must maintain Coast Guard weight, fitness, and grooming standards.
+Additionally, you must be enrolled for a minimum of 12 credit hours, attend all scheduled classes and work a minimum of three hours per week for the local Coast Guard Recruiter (performing any and all duties they assign you to do).

 Still interested?
 Then the person to see is your local Coast Guard Recruiter.
 The recruiter can give you additional details, as well as yearly application date deadlines.